ogdenpm/disktools/doc/disktools.md

 The default operation is calculate the key (sha1) for each of the specified files and if a copy lists in the repository it shows where it is.
 As the repository is structured around application and version numbers this makes it simple to identify files.

 The other common operation is with the -u option.
 This refreshes existing recipe flies beginning with the @ character, updating the key and location as necessary.

+A recent update in irepo is that recipe files now allow fields to be omitted and end of line comments to be used in the file specifications.
+When run with the -u option, irepo will add in the omitted fields.
+If a line has been updated, the comment field will be still be included, however leading space before it will be replaced by a single space character.

 Note whilst the application attempts to make a sensible decision on updating the recipe file, there is one scenario where its default behaviour may not be what is wanted.
 As an example